ismetdagli/HaX-CoNN/README.md

 If you are using different python3 versions than default python3 version coming with JetPack, please modify the default version as 3.6.9 on Xavier AGX and 3.8.10 on Orin AGX by using [update-alternatives](https://hackersandslackers.com/multiple-python-versions-ubuntu-20-04/)

+Note: Creating a docker or a VM is infeasible due to large size/access to the required hardware (DLA) etc. The authors provide remote access as explained below.

 ### If the reviewer opts to remote access to our edge devices: